-Departing from a personal story of mourning, the installation investigates time beyond the abyssal line of thought that linearizes past, present and future.
-A growing archive of audiovisual recordings displaying the mundane passage of day into night is displaced asynchronously on the ground juxtaposed to the recordings of water flowing in contradictory directions.
-Reflected on its surfaces, a warming light shines in different intensities, displaying within the present the memory of a spoken poem transduced into light.
-Reflecting upon the contradictory enactments of time, a series of unfinished poems and auto-ethnographic essays are placed on the floor besides it.
-During the opening of the exhibition, a reading performance (That which stays) is conducted with one of such texts, activating the light within the installation for the duration of the exhibition.
+Based on a personal story of loss, the installation explores corazonar (the warming up of reason), mourning, and time beyond the abyssal line of thought that linearizes past, present, and future.
+A growing archive of audio-visual recordings depicting the mundane passage of day into night is displaced asynchronously on the floor and juxtaposed with recordings of water flowing in contradictory directions.
+Reflected on its surfaces, a warming light of varying intensities shines, displaying in the present the memory of a spoken poem translated into light.
+Reflecting the contradictory staging of time, a series of unfinished poems and auto-ethnographic essays are placed on the floor next to it.